Mandi Bamora: Roadways

 Mandi Bamora is very well connected via road to district centre as well as major towns and cities.
 The city has well highway connectivity with cities like Bhopal, Vidisha, Bina, Khurai, Kurwai, Ganj Basoda and many more.

 Airways

 Nearest national Airport is Bhopal Airport- 1.50 hrs Journey time by train.

 Domestic airport is located at Raja Bhoj Airport, Bhopal.

-Khajuraho Airport and Indore Airport are also to Mandi Bamora.
+Khajuraho Airport and Indore Airport are also near to Mandi Bamora.